37 Digital Marketing KPIs [Complete Guide]

 A page might be visited thousands of times.
 But the bottom line is that if it doesn’t convert, there’s no use in directing paid traffic to this site.

 How to measure: Google Analytics gives you an excellent overview of every page’s conversion rate.

-14. Conversion rate for call-to-action content
+14. The conversion rate for call-to-action content

 If you’ve created web pages or content with a clear call-to-action, you should measure whether these convert.
 This marketing metric is especially useful if you’re using pay-per-click campaigns to drive traffic to specific pages.
 By comparing the price per conversion and customer lifetime value, you’re able to evaluate the sustainability of your CTA content.